Kvamskleiva Hiking Trail

 - The drive from Bergen is a 4.5 hours journey along E16.

-Travelling between Vang and Lærdal
+Traveling between Vang and Lærdal

 There are a lot of bus stops along the hiking route between Vang and Lærdal since E16 runs parallel with Kongevegen.
 This timetable will help you plan your journey.